b-richins92/Cancer_Prediction/README.md

 We have also include a 100 sample df.

 Note: the pickled models in the Github must be tested with the unstandardized datasets because they are Pipeline objects that transform the incoming data.

+Also, the files NN.ipynb, Neural_Network.ipynb were not included in the report.
+Thank you!